Workers’ Compensation for Carpal Tunnel

 Workers’ compensation is a no-fault insurance system that allows injured workers to obtain a monetary recovery without the hassle of proving that the employer was somehow to blame.
 In exchange for this ease, the worker forfeits his or her right to file a personal injury claim in court.
 However, that does not mean that you or your loved one will not run into complications when dealing with your employer or its insurer.

 When a claim involves repetitive motion injuries, such as carpal tunnel, insurers are more hesitant to pay out benefits.
 They’ll want to first put the injured party through a rigorous medical and background screening process.
-In the event that the insurance company challenges your carpal tunnel workers’ compensation claim, retain the counsel of an experienced attorney.
+If the insurance company challenges your carpal tunnel workers’ compensation claim, retain the counsel of an experienced attorney.
 They can help you better understand the law and assert your rights.

 Causes and Symptoms of Carpal Tunnel